aminbiography/The-Bits-and-Bytes-of-Computer-Networking/Module-05-Connecting-to-the-Internet.md

+# ISP Connectivity and Edge Access

+---

-# Connecting to the Internet
+## Connecting to the Internet

+---

 ## Internet Device Diversity
 - **Internet Device Diversity:** The Internet connects a huge variety of devices, not just computers.